Suspect Ovarian Cyst Even if In Menopause

 Clarifying the Nature of Pelvic Cysts:

-Notably, not all pelvic cysts are ovarian; some may be paratubal or associated with non-cancerous structures.
+Notably, not all pelvic cysts are ovarian; some may be paratubal, of parts of the bowel, or associated with non-cancerous structures.
+Generally the uterus itself doesn’t have cysts.
 Dr. Goldstein advises that tiny cysts measuring under 1 cm are highly unlikely to be cancerous, suggesting that gynecologists might consider not mentioning their presence.

 Blood testing, repeated pelvic exams and repeated ultrasounds can clarify the nature of your cyst.
 It’s not common to need a pelvic cat scan or MRI, but those tests can be used as well.
 Ultimately, surgery may have to be done to remove a cyst that is change, suspicious, or painful.
 Thankfully